 Online purchase is convenient and allows you to print your license immediately or store it digitally.
 Alternatively, licenses can be bought in person at licensed retailers, including sporting goods stores and county tax commissioners’ offices.

-To begin the process, visit the Georgia DNR’s hunting license portal or consult the detailed guide at https://recademics.com/blog/hunting/how-to-get-a-hunting-license-in-Georgia/.
+To begin the process, visit the Georgia DNR’s hunting license portal or check out our blog article on purchasing a Georgia hunting license here: https://recademics.com/blog/hunting/how-to-get-a-hunting-license-in-Georgia/.

 Following these steps ensures you are properly licensed and ready for a successful small game hunting season in Georgia.